 If you have your heart set on hardwood flooring throughout your home, even the bathroom, then engineered hardwood is a great option.

-It is real wood, but because it is made of multiple layers with a veneer top, it can often go places that solid hardwood planks cannot.
+It is real engineered wood, but because it is made of multiple layers with a veneer top, it can often go places that solid hardwood planks cannot.

-Engineered hardwood can hold up in rooms with higher humidity and moisture.
+Engineered wood can hold up in rooms with higher humidity and moisture.
 And like its solid wood counterpart, there are countless species, colors, and styles to choose from.

 This type of flooring can also be installed as a floating floor over existing flooring.
 So, it works well for remodeling jobs.